OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 Cloud-native technologies can give you a competitive advantage through scalability, economies of scale, and global reach.
 Migrating to the cloud and modernizing systems are important issues for most IT professionals.
 Despite the clear need, there are challenges knowing where to start.

 At Octopus, we can help by providing you with resources for getting started with cloud migration.
-These resources are a mix of Octopus-developed tools, white papers, guides, and external reports.
-This list of resources exposes you to a wide variety of sources so you have an informed opinion about the benefits of the cloud, with practical tools to get started.
+They're a mix of Octopus-developed tools, white papers, guides, and external reports.
+This list of resources exposes you to a wide variety of sources so you have an informed opinion about the benefits of the cloud, with practical tools to start your journey.

 ## White papers